 Lake Washington Ship Canal

 After the 1889 fire destroyed a large swath of downtown Seattle, including many of the sawmills that operated on the waterfront, most of the mills relocated to Salmon Bay, in what would soon become Ballard.
 Salmon Bay offered access to saltwater (before construction of the Chittenden Locks, it was a saltwater inlet of Puget Sound) and access to the lakes, via the Lake Washington Improvement Company canal.
 The location also offered more room to operate and grow.

-In the 1910s, the federal government expanded the small canals built by the Lake Washington Improvement Company and added a double lock at the mouth of Salmon Bay.
+Between 1901 and 1916, the federal government widened the small canals built by the Lake Washington Improvement Company and added a double lock at the mouth of Salmon Bay.
 The new ship canal was wide enough to allow large ships and log booms to pass through, greatly increasing its utility.
 For decades, mill companies would benefit from the ship canal.